vinod-kayartaya/HPE-PYTHON-SEP-2025/day1/06-Modules in Python.md

 When building Python programs, your code can quickly become large and complex.
 To keep things **organized, reusable, and maintainable**, Python provides a powerful feature: **Modules**.

-In this article, I (Vinod Kayartaya) will walk you through everything you need to know about modules in Python.

 ## What is a Module?

 A **module** is simply a Python file (`.py`) that contains code such as functions, variables, and classes.